MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/analyze-calendar-diagnostic-logs.md

 ## Prerequisites

-[Use the Get-CalendarDiagnosticObjectsSummary.ps1 script](./get-calendar-diagnostic-logs.md#use-the-get-calendardiagnosticobjectssummaryps1-script) to output the following Microsoft Excel file:
+[Use the Get-CalendarDiagnosticObjectsSummary.ps1 script](./get-calendar-diagnostic-logs.md#use-the-get-calendardiagnosticobjectssummaryps1-script) to generate the following Microsoft Excel file for a meeting:

 *CalLogSummary_\<short meeting ID\>.xlsx*

-The file contains the following set of worksheets for each key meeting participant:
+The file contains the following set of worksheets for each key participant:

 - A timeline worksheet that's named: `<participant SMTP address>_TimeLine`
 - An enhanced CDL worksheet that's named: `<participant SMTP address>`